theo-armour/2020/demo-reel/README.md

 ## To Do / Wish List

-* Continue modernizing the elderly scripts
+* Continue modernizing the elderly broken scripts
+* Make more scripts available
+* Add more context and background to the scripts' read me files

 ## Issues